asid61/HERO-Autonomous-Selector-Example/README.md

 An autonomous selector for FRC using the HERO and a display module.

 # Setup
 FRC teams often struggle with selecting autonomous modes before a match.
 If a multiswitch fails or there's not enough time to hardcode a selection, there's no indicator of what autonomous program will run on the robot.
 Use this autonomous selector program to set up a HERO Development Board to select an autonomous and verify that the robot is recieving the information via the CAN bus.
+The HERO will also store the selected autonomous so that it boots to the correct autonomous mode if power is lost.

 To begin, simply download and extract the project, and open it in Visual Studio.
 If you haven't done so already, you'll need to install the development tools for the HERO from the HERO main page: http://www.ctr-electronics.com/hro.html#product_tabs_technical_resources